Eliot-RUIZ/automation/README.md

 ## Automation of the comparison using different estimators + automatic plotting of non-linear models of interest

-Finding the best models and the best parameters for nonlinear models on R can be very cumbersome, in my experience.
-Indeed, few Self-Starters (i.e. functions allowing to automatically determine "good" starting parameters), are implemented in BaseR.
-It takes a long time to find a package offering the appropriate functions, even for simple models such as the power laws.
+In my experience, finding the best models and the best parameters for nonlinear models on R can be very cumbersome.
+Indeed, few Self-Starters (i.e. functions allowing to automatically determine "good" starting parameters for each models), are implemented in Base R. It takes a long time to find a package offering the appropriate functions, even for simple models such as the power laws.
 When your not an expert in mathematics, even thinking to a model who could fit well enough the data can be complicated.

-The method of groping search of good starting parameters is even more tedious since even with values close to the nearest tenth of the optimal values, the *nls* function (BaseR) sometimes don't converge after 50,000 iterations!
+The groping search method of good starting parameters is even more tedious since even with values close to the nearest tenth of the optimal values, the *nls* function (BaseR) sometimes don't converge after 50,000 iterations!
 Besides, once the right parameters have been found, it is still very long to calculate the model quality estimators and the confidence intervals around the coefficients.
 Finally, making a correct graph representing the model can be very hard in R.

-To ease such procedure, I coded the function *compare_nlm* to compare many different models, compute their estimators, and finally plot them, for a set of data consisting in 1 quantitative dependent variable (Y) and 1 quantitative factor.
+To ease such procedure, I coded the function *compare_nlm* (see the commented code in french in the "R" file of this page) to compare many different models, compute their estimators, and finally plot them, for a set of data consisting in 1 quantitative dependent variable (Y) and 1 quantitative factor.
 ```r
 ### Default values ###
 compare_nlm = function(formula, data, digits = 2, arrange = c("AIC", "RMSE", "BIC"), increase = T, plot_model = NA, package = F)
 ```
 <br>

-After 4 to 5s of computation (on a usual laptop), the function dispaly a table containing the best coefficients (1 to 7) of 112 non-linear and 2 linear models (intercept = 0 or not).
+After 4 to 5s of computation (on a usual laptop), the function display a table containing the best coefficients (1 to 7) of 112 non-linear and 2 linear models.
 The self-starters for all those models are found in the packages "drc" and "aomisc", and *compare_nlm* uses internally the function *drm* (package "drc") to run the computation.

-Sometimes, the convergence of the self-starters might fail (model not appropried to the data), but the function will jump to the other model and print a message with the ID of model (stored at the end of the table).
+Sometimes, the convergence of the self-starters might fail (model not appropriate for the data), but the function will jump to the other model and print a message with the ID of the model (found at the end of the table).
 ```r
 compare_nlm(mpg ~ wt, mtcars)